Edit

-For example, if a user registered both SMS and Microsoft Authenticator push notifications as methods for MFA, system-preferred MFA prompts the user to sign in by using the more secure push notification method.
+For example, if a user registered both SMS and Microsoft Authenticator push notifications as methods for MFA, system-preferred authentication prompts the user to sign in by using the more secure push notification method.
 The user can still choose to sign in by using another method, but they're first prompted to try the most secure method they registered.

-After system-preferred MFA is enabled, the authentication system does all the work.
+After system-preferred authentication is enabled, the authentication system does all the work.
 Users don't need to set any authentication method as their default because the system always determines and presents the most secure method they registered.

 1. Sign in to the Microsoft Entra admin center as at least an Authentication Policy Administrator.

-Enable system-preferred MFA using Graph APIs
+Enable system-preferred authentication by using Graph APIs

 Authentication method feature configuration properties